rajpandit004/rajpandit004/README.md

 # Hi there!
-I'm Raj Pandit 👋
+I'm Raj 👋

 ## 🙋‍♂️ About Me
 I'm Raj Pandit, an aspiring Software Developer passionate about building intelligent and efficient solutions.
 I’m deeply interested in AI/ML, Data Science, and Backend Development.
 Currently, I’m diving deep into Python through the 100 Days of Code challenge to strengthen my programming skills.